Overview

 Using with GitHub Actions

-You can easily integrate the Thunder Code API with your GitHub Actions workflows to automate test execution as part of your CI/CD pipeline.
+Integrate the Thunders CI API with GitHub Actions to automate test execution in your CI/CD pipeline.

 Example GitHub Action Workflow